CMCD1996/Portfolio/projects.md

 This page explains some of the projects I completed during my undergraduate degree.

-Please click any of the images to review project material and reports.
+Please click any of the graphics to review project material and reports.

 ## **GOCPI: A Scalable Energy System Modelling Tool (2019)**